This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 DMW Undersecretary Patricia Yvonne M. Caunan enumerated the labor reform measures jointly adopted by the Philippines and Saudi Arabia through a series of bilateral talks between the DMW and the Ministry of Human Resources and Social Development (MHRSD):

-• A pre-termination clause in the contract would specifically allow a domestic worker to transfer to or change employers before the end of the contract based on certain grounds such as the non-payment of salary.
+• a pre-termination clause in the contract would specifically allow a domestic worker to transfer to or change employers before the end of the contract based on certain grounds, such as the non-payment of salary.

-• Integration of the contract and implementation of the Wage Protection Program, which will regulate and ensure the timely payment of wages to all OFWs; and,
+• integration of the contract and implementation of the Wage Protection Program, which will regulate and ensure the timely payment of wages to all OFWs; and,

-• Direct referral of cases involving the trafficking and exploitation of OFWs to the MHRSD through its anti-human trafficking department.
+• direct referral of cases involving the trafficking and exploitation of OFWs to the MHRSD through its anti-human trafficking department.

 All Saudi recruitment agencies will also have welfare desk offices (WEDO).
 The DMW and the Saudi government will likewise have blacklist and whitelist categories for recruitment agencies and employers.
 The blacklist will include abusive employers and agencies, while those who are following the rules and treating the workers properly will be on the whitelist.